Chinese Coins: These Are a Few of My Favorite (and Less Favorite) Things of 2019

 And while all this goes on, gold spends the entire month of November testing its support at $1,450/ounce.

 Shanghai hosts the December CICE event (November 30-December 2).
-It is mobbed the first day while Hong Kong competes to maintain its leading role for numismatic shows.
-The Hong Kong International Numismatic Fair opens a few days later (December 6-8, 2019).
+It is mobbed the first day while China Hong Kong competes to maintain its leading role for numismatic shows.
+The Hong Kong International Numismatic Fair opens a few days later (December 6-8, 2019) in China.

 $360 billion worth of tariffs on Chinese goods are still in place, some as high as 25%, and strangle imports of 2020 Panda coins to the USA.